ronvoluted/darktide-launcher-skip/README.md

 ## Original launcher
 The original launcher has deliberately been left alone, so simply launch the game from Steam/Game Pass (without the shortcut) to view it.

-If you want to completely replace it, rename the original launcher to `Launcher-original.exe`, and `LauncherSkip.exe` to `Launcher.exe`.
+If you want to completely replace it, rename the original launcher to `Launcher-original.exe`, and `LauncherSkip.exe` to `Launcher.exe` (and replace any shortcuts to `LauncherSkip.exe`).
 You will need to redo this each time the game updates or you run "Verify integrity of game files" in Steam.